Cycling74/min-api/doc/GuideToAudio.md

 ## Audio Processing in Max

 When you turn on the audio in Max (e.g. by clicking on an **ezdac~** object) it sets in motion a series of events.
-First, a signal chain is compiled by sending a "dspsetup" message to all objects in the patcher.
+First, a signal chain is compiled by sending a 'dspsetup' message to all objects in the patcher.
 Any object that responds to that message can then add a vector audio processing routine to the signal chain.

 With the signal chain completed, Max will now begin to receive callbacks from the operating system on an *audio thread*.
 This callback will copy a block (vector) of samples from Max to the audio output device for your system.
 The number of samples in the vector is determined by the *Input/Output Vector Size* in Max's Audio Settings.
 Max further divides this vector into smaller blocks determined by the setting simply named *Vector Size*.
 Max will call your vector audio processing routine on the audio thread once for each of these smaller blocks.